wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 You get Larry.

-However, what if we console log `person1.name` as shown below?
+However, what if you log `person1.name` as shown below? 👇

 ```js
 const person1 = {